catmandoe1/Minecraft-Recipe-Builder/README.md

 The Recipe builder will create a .json file that you add into your recipe package located in "src.main.resources.assets.modid.recipes"

 # How to work it
-A little walk through of how to ues the recipe builder
+A little walk through of how to use the recipe builder

 ## Basic
 **1. Add item ids into the item id list by typing in the input box and clicking _Add_.**